PHΛIUS // PULSΛR GLITCH

-I actually started making metal music before I started making electronic.
-I started making metal music in about 2012, and I started making electronic music in about 2014.
+I actually started playing metal and rock before I started making EDM.
+I started playing metal in 2012, and I started making EDM in 2014.

-Originally, my musical alias back between 2012 and 2015 was "Corpse United".
-Fun lil' easter egg: I still use that name, I just use it as a label name.
-Between 2015 and 2019, I used the alias "_L1m1t3d_" but I decided it was too edgy, and that I needed a name people could remember, and one that better suited my personality and music.
+Originally, between 2011 and 2015, I made music under "Corpse United".
+Fun lil' easter egg: I still use that name as my label.
+Between 2015 and 2019, I used the alias "_L1m1t3d_" but I decided it was too edgy, and that I needed a more suitable name that people could remember.

-The name "Pulsar Glitch" is actually an astronomical term.
-It's used to describe a sudden increase in the rotational frequency of a pulsar, which is a magnetized neutron star with beams of radiation emitting from its magnetic poles.
+"Pulsar Glitch" is actually an astronomical term used to describe a sudden increase in the rotational frequency of a pulsar, which is a magnetized neutron star with beams of radiation emitting from its magnetic poles.

 Under the name Pulsar Glitch, I have released an album and five EPs, with more to come very soon!

-The Pulsar Glitch project blurs the lines among many sub-genres of electronic and metal, but usually consisting of synthwave, trance, house, drum & bass, ambient, and all things progressive.
-I've been told that my music sounds like a combination of deadmau5 and Nine Inch Nails, but with a unique twist.
+Pulsar Glitch blurs the lines among many sub-genres of electronic and metal, but usually consisting of synthwave, trance, drum & bass, ambient, and progressive house.
+I've been told that my music sounds like a combination of deadmau5 and Nine Inch Nails with a unique twist.

-Many have said that my style and signature sound is different than they've ever heard, and instantly recognizeable.
-That's probably due to my excessive use of analog synths and what could typically be considered minimal plugin use, just to achieve a very "raw" and "human" sound.
+My signature minimalistic and raw sound is probably due to my excessive use of analog synths and what could typically be considered minimal plugin use, just to achieve a very "natural" and "human" sound.

 Aside from music, I'm a huge nerd.
-I've always been a tech buff, and that includes my knowledge and love for both computers and astronomy (clearly).
+I've always been a tech buff, including my knowledge and love of both computers and astronomy (clearly).

-Over the years I've acquired a Korg Prologue16, an IK Multimedia UNO, a Behringer UMC202HD, and Dynaudio BM5A studio monitors.
+Over the years I've acquired a Korg Prologue 16, an IK UNO, a Schecter C-6 Deluxe, a Behringer UMC202HD, and Dynaudio BM5A studio monitors.
 I also use a 1984 Carvin X100B tube head with a 4x12 Marshall cabinet.
-Usually my guitar of choice is a Fender Mexican Stratocaster, however I sometimes also use a Fender Mexican Telecaster, a 1980 Epiphone Genesis, or a Dillion VMB500 bass.
+Sometimes I will use a Dillion VMB500 bass.

 That's a lot about me, whew!

 I'm Phaius Wolgast, AKA Pulsar Glitch!
 I'm 18 years old and I live in Arizona, USA.
-I've been making music for almost my whole life and I have tons of other hobbies like programming, developing games, playing video games with my friends, making YouTube videos, and building computers.
+I've been playing music for almost my whole life and I have a bunch of other hobbies like playing video games with my friends, making YouTube videos, and building computers.